Mrs. Olga, Program Director

 Apart from dedicating her life to making a difference in young children’s lives, Olga loves travelling, cooking and learning new languages.
 One of her newest hobbies is learning how to enjoy the bountiful rewards of parenting while being a working mother.

-Ms. Michaela, Young Toddler Assistant Teacher
+Ms. Michaela, Young Toddler Lead Teacher

 Michaela was raised on the north side of Chicago, where she still happily resides.
 She grew up loving art, always drawing and painting as a young child.
 She decided to study art in high school and continue that education in college at Southern Illinois University at Carbondale, earning her degree in Art Education.
 It was during this time that Michaela discovered her passion for caring for children.
-She loved working as a nanny following graduation, and as a Lead Toddler Teacher at another day care center.
+She loved working as a nanny following graduation, and as a Lead Toddler Teacher at another daycare center.
 She finds that making a difference in young children's lives to be very rewarding.

 In addition to honing in on her baking craft, Michaela loves travel, reading and being an amateur foodie.